Charles Edward McIntosh: Legal career

 After leaving office, McIntosh pursued a legal career and was admitted to the bar in 1874.
 He partnered for several years with William Kennedy, who was later district attorney.
 He moved further north in Outagamie County in the latter part of the decade and became one of the first city officers of Seymour, Wisconsin, after it was incorporated in 1879.
 He remained there until 1881, when he moved north to Florence County, Wisconsin, which was just in the process of being organized as a new county.
 He was elected the first district attorney of the county, and was then elected to a full two-year term in that office at the first general election in the Fall of 1882.

 While serving as district attorney, McIntosh was involved in another public disturbance when, in June 1884, he and the county sheriff James E. Readmon, exchanged pistol fire in the streets.
 The sheriff was grievously wounded, while McIntosh escaped unharmed and was arrested.
 McIntosh was said to have fired the first shot, angry with the sheriff over accusations that he had accepted bribes and consorted with criminals.
 The sheriff lingered near death for several days, but ultimately survived.
 The duel became a scandal around the state, with papers from Appleton to Milwaukee denouncing both men.
 McIntosh soon resigned his office, facing prosecution.
 The case against him, however, was eventually abandoned.

-McIntosh subsequently moved to Marinette, Wisconsin, where he continued to work as a lawyer in partnership with J. A. Parkhurst.
+McIntosh subsequently moved Iron Mountain, Michigan, then to Marinette, Wisconsin, where he continued to work as a lawyer in partnership with J. A. Parkhurst.
 McIntosh ran for district attorney again in Marinette County.
 He was defeated in 1888, but ran again in 1890 and won a two-year term.

 He continued to practice law in Marinette County through the 1890s and, in 1904, he returned to Appleton.
 His later years were spent at the Wisconsin Veterans Home in King, Waupaca County, Wisconsin.
 He died there in 1915 and was buried at the Central Wisconsin Veterans Memorial Cemetery.